kintoproj/kintohub/cli/README.md

 ## Project Structure

-Kinto CLI follows the following structure:
+Kinto CLI follows the following project structure:

 ```
-kinto-cli
+cli
- |── internal
+ |── internal (houses all the code for the CLI.)
-     ├── api
-     ├── cli
+     ├── api (provides access to different components of the CLI such as `environments`, `services/blocks`, etc.)
+     ├── cli (contains the root file that houses all the command declarations.)
-     ├── config
+     ├── config (stores the consts and configs for the CLI.)
-     ├── controller
+     ├── controller (hosts the business logic for all the functions declared in **cli**.)
-     └── utils
+     └── utils (contains the basic utility functions needed by the CLI.)
 ```

-- **internal** houses all the code for the CLI.
-  - **api** provides access to different components of the CLI such as `environments`, `services/blocks`, etc.
-  - **cli** contains the root file that houses all the command declarations.
-  - **config** stores the consts and configs for the CLI.
-  - **controller** hosts the business logic for all the functions declared in **cli**.
-  - **utils** contains the basic utility functions needed by the CLI.

 ## Local Setup